Llandyfaelog 132kV Substation

 Our proposed upgrades are designed to reinforce the existing 132kV network between Carmarthen and Swansea, supporting the growth in electricity demand in Carmarthen and the wider county, which are currently fed from the Swansea North substation.

 We are doing this to improve the resilience and capacity of the local distribution network, with aims to meet the forecasted increases in demand that come with housing development, business activity, and the uptake in clean technologies in the area.
-This will have the benefit of enabling the future connection of both direct demand and generation customers.

 Where is the site of the proposed substation?